jeffreyadams/atlasofliegroups-docs/tutorial/video_3B/example_Sp4R.rst

 F`.
 That is, those who, map to the (conjugacy class of) the identity involution in the Weyl group.
-The ``0`` in the last collumn next to the # sign tells us that these :math:`K\backslash G/B` elements are in the Compact Cartan and, up to conjugacy by :math:`K`, parametrize the Borel subgroups containing the Compact Cartan.
+The ``0`` in the last collumn next to the # sign tells us that these :math:`K\backslash G/B` elements are in the Compact Cartan subgroup and, up to conjugacy by :math:`K`, parametrize the Borel subgroups containing the Compact Cartan subgroup.
 So, these parametrize the discrete series of :math:`Sp(4, \mathbb R)` with a fixed infinitesimal character.
 That is, if we fix :math:`x_b`,